-□ Complete a compliant Scope of Appointment form for ALL in attendance

-- Only discuss products agreed upon in the Scope of Appointment - Make sure the beneficiary initials the boxes next to products they want to discuss

-Call Your Prospect to Ask These Questions

-- Does someone have a Power Of Attorney for making your financial decisions?
-If they will be signing your enrollment form, have them bring a copy of the POA document. - □ Would you like to invite any friends, relatives, or other Medicare eligible individuals to hear the presentation? - □ Is there any additional information that you think I should know? - Tell them to bring a list of key service providers and any current prescriptions they would like to verify.

-□ Make sure you are "Ready to Sell" all products you could conceivably discuss

-- □ Licensed, Appointed & Certified - □ Unqualified Sales result in Loss of Compensation and possible termination
+- Complete a compliant Scope of Appointment form for ALL in attendance at least 48 hrs prior to the scheduled meeting (unless an exception applies) - Only discuss products agreed upon in the Scope of Appointment - Make sure the beneficiary initials the boxes next to products they want to discuss - Call Your Prospect to Ask These Questions (call should be recorded if it will contain any pertinent information affecting the sales/enrollment process, including: plan presentations, needs analysis, initial contact, medications, providers, enrollment, etc.) - Does someone have a Power Of Attorney for making your financial decisions?
+If they will be signing your enrollment form, have them bring a copy of the POA document. - Would you like to invite any friends, relatives, or other Medicare eligible individuals to hear the presentation? - Is there any additional information that you think I should know? - Tell them to bring a list of key service providers and any current prescriptions they would like to verify. - Make sure you are "Ready to Sell" all products you could conceivably discuss - Licensed, Appointed & Certified - Unqualified Sales result in Loss of Compensation and possible termination

-DURING THE PRESENTATION:
+DURING THE PRESENTATION

-- Show up on time, clearly introduce yourself, and stress that you do not work for MedicareStress that you do not work for Medicare - Only discuss products agreed upon in the SOA - If the beneficiary requests to discuss other products not agreed upon in the original SOA, complete another SOA and then the appointment may continue - Use carrier's flipbook, agent guide, etc. if available - □ Confirm eligibility (Medicare A & B, Medicaid, LIS, other coverages, must live in service area, etc.) - D Thoroughly Review the Provider Network and Drug Formulary - Confirm Provider Network and Provider Access - □ Role of PCP / Specialist Referrals (if applicable) - D Prescription Drug Tiers, Copays - Carefully Review Plan Benefits & Premiums - D Part B Premium Requirement (must continue to pay) - □ Out-of-Pocket Costs (Office Visits/Urgent Care/Hospital/ER/Ambulance) - D Thoroughly Review Copays and Coinsurance - Dental/Vision Benefits (if applicable) - □ Special Needs (DME, etc.) - Value-Added Services
+- If meeting over the phone, remember to record the call and state the TPMO disclaimer within the first minute of the call - Show up on time, clearly introduce yourself, and stress that you do not work for Medicare - Only discuss products agreed upon in the SOA - If the beneficiary requests to discuss other products not agreed upon in the original SOA, complete another SOA and then the appointment may continue - Use carrier's flipbook, agent guide, etc (including the Pre-Enrollment Checklist - be sure to note the effect on current coverage) - Confirm eligibility (Medicare A & B, Medicaid, LIS, other coverages, must live in service area, etc.) - Thoroughly Review the Provider Network and Drug Formulary - Confirm Provider Network and Provider Access - Role of PCP / Specialist Referrals (if applicable) - Prescription Drug Tiers, Copays - Carefully Review Plan Benefits & Premiums - Part B Premium Requirement (must continue to pay) - Out-of-Pocket Costs (Office Visits/Urgent Care/Hospital/ER/Ambulance) - Thoroughly Review Copays and Coinsurance - Dental/Vision Benefits (if applicable)